 To be eligible for funded learning (either WLN or ILN) each participant must:

 - be a citizen of New Zealand or have Permanent Residency

 - have a low level in literacy or numeracy*

-- be in, and continues to be in, the paid workforce
+- be, and continue to be, in the paid workforce